todiane/poster-palace/TESTING.md

 I started by running python -m flake 8 in the CLI to get a list of any code issues (add image flake-8 list in screenshots folder)

+BUGS

+When saving a product to the wishlist you can not select a size.
+If you select XL size an error occurs.
+Doesn’t always happen on heroku but size isn't an option for the wishlist, just the product.

 Installed Black app

 https://learndjango.com/tutorials/django-testing-tutorial